pbierkortte/orbeat-time/README.md

 ## Background

-Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998.
-Swatch Internet Time was used as a reference on ICQ and in the online game Phantasy Star Online to facilitate cross-continent gaming.
+Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998 used on ICQ and in the game Phantasy Star Online to facilitate cross-continent gaming.

 ## Design Decisions